 Several concerts were held in Town Hall from 1890 to 1900 as part of the YMCA Entertainment Course.3 The Grand Opening Concert was given on October 20, 1890, by the Adamowski Quartette of Boston, assisted by Minnie Stevens Coffin, soprano soloist of Winchester.
 Two programs in November included readings, impersonations, whistling, humor, as well as musical selections, highlighted by a performance from noted Boston soprano Mrs. E. Humphrey-Allen.
 The two programs given in December were a Wagner Concert, presented by a contralto, violinist, pianist, and reader, and a performance by the Ladies’ Schubert Quartette of Boston.
 The tenth anniversary year began with the Royal Tyrolean Concert Troupe from Austria.4 An anniversary service held in November included music by its own chorus, directed by Joshua Phippen.

 Generally, the large halls of downtown Winchester, along with its churches and school auditoriums, were its concert halls, but there were exceptions.
 For most residents, music in the home meant a piano or harmonium in the parlor.
 For those who could afford it, it sometimes meant having a music room large enough to entertain a fashionable company after the style of the social leaders in Boston.
-Edwin Ginn had the grandest music room, in fact, a music hall.
+Edwin Ginn had the grandest music room, in fact, it became known as Music Hall.
 After building his home on Bacon Street in 1896, he added, a new music room for his wife Francesca Grebe and her three sisters, all of whom were professional musicians.
-[Read more: Remarkable Sisters Brought Music to the Ginn Estate] The walnut-paneled hall contained a Carrara marble fireplace and 30-foot by 30-foot Aeolian-Skinner pipe organ.
-After the house was torn down in 1946, Music Hall continued to be leased for meetings, receptions, and concerts until its demolition in 1960.
-The Hall was used by the town, as well as the Ginns, for a variety of functions, including meetings, receptions, and also musicales or concerts.
+[Read more: Remarkable Sisters Brought Music to the Ginn Estate] The walnut-paneled hall contained a Carrara marble fireplace and 30-foot by 30-foot Aeolian organ.
+After the house was torn down in the 1940s, Music Hall continued to be leased for meetings, receptions, and concerts until its demolition in 1961.
 At the time of demolition, the outstanding musical event recalled by the press was the 1928 performance of The United States Marine Band on its terrace, presented by the Winchester Rotary Club as a benefit for Winchester Hospital.